moisesPastor/HTRnn/README.md

 # Handwritten Text Recognition with PyTorch

-This code was updated from the one at [https://github.com/pmuilu/ocr_crnn](https://github.com/pmuilu/ocr_crnn).

-This model for *handwritten text recognition* implements CNN+LSTM with CTC loss and beam search CTC decoding.
-It is required to install [ctcdecode library](https://github.com/parlance/ctcdecode) along with other requirements.
+This handwritten text recognition model implements CNN+LSTM with CTC loss and beam search CTC decoding.
+The ctcdecode library must be installed along with other required dependencies.

+If multiple GPUs are available, you can specify which one to use with --gpu NumGPU.
+If not specified, the program selects the GPU with the lowest memory usage.

+During testing, if no language model is specified, the program does not use CTCBeamDecoder, improving response time by more than tenfold.